Chapter 609 — Criminal Code

 Identity Theft

-Defines identity theft in Minnesota.
-It is illegal to transfer, possess, or use another person's identity to commit, …
+Defines identity theft in Minnesota: it is a crime to transfer, possess, or use an identity that is not your own with …

 609.528